S3-working-group/s3-practical-guide/docs/all.md

 ###### Step 5: Integrate the information revealed in the previous step with the original argument

-**Facilitator asks** the person who presented the original argument: *“Anything remaining of your argument?”*
+**Facilitator asks** the person who presented the original argument: *"Anything remaining of your argument?"*

 The person who brought the original argument has the option to refine, rephrase or reframe their argument, or to drop it entirely, if there’s nothing remaining.